 Make sure you keep up with your board and don’t let the pinning get stagnant!
 Grasp the opportunity to create a community amongst your followers.
 Hey, who knows, perhaps one day you’ll make it to the top group boards page on Pinterest!

-If you’re not sure where to begin with Pinterest marketing, I wrote this pretty awesome article featured on Brent Jones Online a few months back.
+If you’re not sure where to begin with Pinterest marketing, I wrote this pretty awesome article a few months back.
 In it, I give some of my hard-earned Pinterest advice on

 - Where To Start